 - Kimi Raikkonen

-Based on what the top five drivers have managed to achieve so far this season, I believe that Rosberg has to beat Hamilton this weekend again in order to show that he cannot be discounted for challenging Hamilton for the title; especially when many believe that he has lost the title to Hamilton already.
+Based on what the top five drivers have managed to achieve so far this season, I believe that Rosberg has to beat Hamilton this weekend again in order to show that he can capitalise on Hamilton not finishing last weekend in Malaysia especially when many believe that he has lost the title to Hamilton already despite what has happened.

-Hamilton will also want to win this weekend at a track that he enjoys in front of his fans who will be attending this weekend and also maintain the small championship gap over to Sebastian Vettel who I believe could challenge the Mercedes pairing this year; provided that Ferrari keep going in the same direction they are currently.
-And finally, I believe that Raikkonen and Bottas could both have solid weekends provided that they are able to get the right set ups on their cars over the weekend.
+Hamilton will also want to win this weekend at a track that he enjoys in front of his fans who will be attending this weekend and gain some ground on Rosberg in the championship.
+Vettel could have a strong weekend if he manages to get the car set up correctly.
+And finally, I believe that Raikkonen and Perez could both have solid weekends provided that they are able to get the right set ups on their cars over the weekend.

 Do you agree with my predictions for this weekend?
 I’d love to hear your thoughts!

-Sky Sports F1 are showing uninterrupted coverage of every Practice session, Qualifying and race for the Grand Prix (and every race of the season) and the BBC also are showing coverage, details for both are below:-
+Sky Sports F1 are showing uninterrupted coverage of every Practice session, Qualifying and race for the Grand Prix (and every race of the season) and Channel Four also are showing coverage, details for both are below:-

 - Sky Sports F1:- Friday (Practice 1 and 2) 1.45am and 5.45pm [Replays throughout Thursday and Friday], Saturday (Practice 3 and Qualifying) 3.45am and 6.00pm [Replays throughout Saturday], Sunday (Race) 4.30am